banurekhaMohan279/Causalens-Dashboard/README.md

 Frontend Test for Causalens
 It has the following broad segments :

--Actual vs Prediction plot
+- Actual vs Prediction plot
--Feature Importance
+- Feature Importance
--Model details
+- Model details
--Scoring metrics
+- Scoring metrics
--Confusion Matrix
+- Confusion Matrix

 Feel free to fork it to showcase your work!

 ### Built With

--React CRA
+- React CRA
--React bootstrap
+- React bootstrap
--Recharts
+- Recharts
--Styled components
+- Styled components

 <!-- GETTING STARTED -->